NVIDIA-RTX/NRD-Sample/README.md

 - curvature estimation
 - native integration of DLSS-SR and DLSS-RR via NGX API (not StreamLine)

+GitHub branches:
+- `main` - "all-in-one" branch: all possible options and settings are there.
+Since this branch covers all aspects, it's for NRD development and maintenance mostly
+- `simplex` - "best practices" branch: optimized for the recommended usage (the path tracer does a probabilistic split at the primary hit, `HitDistanceReconstructionMode::AREA_3X3` enabled in NRD).
+This branch is recommended to borrow best practices of path tracing and NRD usage.
+It offers better performance and has less code

 # BUILD INSTRUCTIONS

 - Install [*Cmake*](https://cmake.org/download/) 3.30+